 - Transportation Method

 Globalization of Operations

 The companies in the developed countries are identifying the potential markets in the developing countries.
-Also, they are looking forward to the countries with open economies and free trade zones.
+Moreover, they are looking forward to countries with open economies and free trade zones.

 Disadvantages of Poor Location Decision